-LIFE SUPPORT TEAM: Students on the Life Support Team are responsible for the environmental conditions on the ship that are required to live.
+LIFE SUPPORT TEAM: Students on the Life Support Team are responsible for the environmental conditions on the ship.
 They will monitor the air filtering system, water recycling, and electricity.
 Skills: strong problem solving skills, interest in environmental and biological sciences.

-BIOLOGY LAB TEAM: The biologists will analyze the growth of plants in greenhouse systems and study crop and seed samples.
+BIOLOGY LAB TEAM: The biologists will analyze the growth of plants in greenhouse systems and study the effects of space flight on living organisms.
 Skills: interest in biology, observation, measurement.